 The big two may be lighting and heating, but other means of smart home technology exist.
 Below is a brief overview of smart home devices that can enable more control over your technologies.

-Before running off to make a purchase, make sure your chosen product has the features mentioned below.
+Before making a purchase, ensure your chosen product has the features mentioned below.
 Not all products support these features.
-So thorough inspection of the product description will be required to ensure you get exactly what you want from your smart home devices.
+A thorough inspection of the product description will be required to ensure you get exactly what you want from your smart home devices.

 Smart security cameras

-With amazing advancements in these types of cameras, many models now have features to improve safety.
+With various advancements in these types of cameras, many models now have features to improve safety.
 This includes being able to record and store footage (either via a memory card to download to a PC or saved via cloud storage).
-Some smart cameras also have alarms to alert when loud noises or excessive movement occurs.
+Some smart cameras also have alarms to alert when loud noises or excessive movement occur.

 Better yet, some models can work with other smart home technologies.
-For example, the alarm can trigger if a motion sensor is triggered, a window or door opens, if your child is crying and more.
+For example, the alarm can trigger if a motion sensor is tripped, a window or door opens, if your child is crying, and more.

 Some cameras also come with or without a light.
-So, if you’re walking up to the house at night, you have a light source automatically turned on to help you see.
+So, if you’re walking up to the house at night, a light source automatically turns on to help you see.
 Alternatively, this can alert you if someone is walking outside the house because of the sensor.

 Smart smoke and carbon monoxide detectors

-These alarms are considered essential for all homes or commercial buildings.
-Thanks to remote access, you have awareness if your alarm is triggered regardless of being away from the property.
-The remote control also means you can silence the alarm if you’ve accidentally set it off (e.g. burnt cooking such as toast).
+These alarms are considered essential for all homes and commercial buildings.
+Thanks to remote access, you’re aware if your alarm is triggered regardless of whether you’re away from the property.
+The remote control also allows you to silence the alarm if you’ve accidentally set it off (e.g. burnt cooking such as toast).

 Some smoke and carbon monoxide detectors also have speaking options.
 Meaning you can set a voice to tell you what the problem is.
 Coupled with the ability to connect with other smart home systems, you can have a comprehensive system that ensures your home is safer.
-For example, if the alarm is detected by a camera, the device can start to record when the alarm sounds.
+For example, if the camera detects the alarm, the device can begin recording when the alarm sounds.
 Another connection could be to the lights so that an exit can light up during an emergency or to warn even further.

 Smart doorbells

 Smart doorbells are all the rage for home safety these days.
-So many models have at least one feature that enables you to see, hear or even speak to people at the door.
+Many models have at least one feature that enables you to see, hear, or even speak to people at the door.
 Many have the potential to save recordings from the door for security purposes.

 Some smart doorbells can be hardwired to your existing doorbell connections or have battery power for homes with or without an existing doorbell.
 This will then connect to the WIFI to allow you to confirm who is at the door through a speaker and/or camera.